Residential Living Policies and Procedures

 Inappropriate posters, signs, stickers, or other items hung in windows outwardly displayed toward public areas are not permitted.
 Students displaying advertisements, posters, pictures, etc. in plain sight that portray alcohol consumption and/or are considered to be offensive will be asked to remove such items.
 As excessive alcohol consumption compromises academic achievement and is a primary cause of vandalism, disorderly conduct, sexual assault, and other unacceptable behavior, window or room displays involving alcohol containers (bottles, cans, cups, etc.) are not permitted in the residence halls.

 Students accept the responsibility for all University-provided room furnishings.
 Room furniture may not be stored at home, moved to another room, or taken from the residence halls.
 Should furniture be removed from the residence halls, the student moving the furniture will be fined and adjudicated for theft of University property (if lost or damaged).
 All room furniture in the student’s room at the time that the student moves in must remain in the same condition during the year as when the student checks out, as is the case with wall surfaces, windows, window screens, and other University property.
 The University furniture meets requirements and is up to code.
-Personal mattresses are not permitted unless medical accommodations are specified by proper documentation through our Office of Disability Resource Center.
+Personal mattresses are not permitted unless medical accommodations are specified by proper documentation through our Accessibility Resource Center.
 Students are not approved to loft/bunk beds in residence halls without prior permission from Residence Life.

 Storage spaces for personal belongings are not available to students, even for temporary situations.
 All students in need of personal storage need to consult a private company.
 There are a few locations close to campus that provide storage units at the student’s expense.